dschnare/generator-mighty/Readme.md

 - Produce a production verison of each email for distribution.

-In addition to a `gulpfile` that performs the above tasks there is a `gulp.config.js` file that exposes configuration variables for easy modifications to these tasks.
+In addition to a `gulpfile` that performs the above tasks there is a `gulp.config.js` file that exposes configuration variables for easy configuration of these tasks.

-NOTE: For CSS embedding and inling to work, all your styles must compile to the file `config.styles + "/styles.css"`.

 ## Email